peercoin/PeercoinUniversity/app/assets/docs/11-economics-or-peercoin.md

 # 11. Economics of Peercoin

+> The problem that cryptocurrency seeks to fix is not inflation itself, but inflation that is excessive, centrally controlled, and open to manipulation.
+The solution is not zero inflation, but inflation that is limited and decentralized.

 Earlier in this text Peercoin was called a drop-in replacement for Bitcoin.
 This label fits because Peercoin provides a blockchain with an alternative consensus scheme that solves Bitcoin’s major security flaws in a way that allows the chain to operate indefinitely.
 However Peercoin diverges from Bitcoin in a major way when it comes to the economics behind the system.

 ## An Unlimited, but Ultimately Scarce Supply